 “When it comes to threat hunting, humans and automation should complement each other.
 We simply cannot rely on one over the other because they each have a part to play.
 Automation is great for certain aspects, such as catching and flagging known malware patterns.
 But a human analyst can decipher what is truly malicious or spot a command that was designed to evade antivirus.
 In my opinion, threat hunting is strongest when you have automation and human analysis working together.” - Cat Contillo, Huntress ThreatOps Analyst

 ThreatOps is the synthesis of using not only automated security detection algorithms, but also manual and human analysis from security practitioners’ reverse engineering and understanding malware.
 The real strength comes from the human analysis, while both techniques supplement each other and make for better detections than just one strategy alone.

-At Huntress, our ThreatOps team gives us the ability to look at context and environmental factors to decide if something is malicious or not, or even catch something that slipped past other preventive tools.
+At Huntress, our ThreatOps team gives us the ability to look at the context and environmental factors to decide if something is malicious or not, or even catch something that slipped past other preventive tools.
 This tight feedback loop allows us to operate at the speed of attackers.
 As soon as a new malware variant emerges, an analyst can appropriately classify it and retroactively apply it to all systems.

 ThreatOps in Action

 Our blog is full of examples that showcase the power of human threat hunting—but there are hundreds more that we just haven’t been able to write about yet.